How payment integrity is evolving: Five questions with Carelon Payment Integrity leaders

 Do you have an example of a solution or product that embodies this approach?

-Cory Deagle – Our approach is to get the eligibility correct as early in the member journey as possible and create a frictionless experience for our members, providers, and customers.
-We accelerate the identification of other health insurance coverage that members might have, and streamline the process of determining the responsible primary payer.
+Cory Deagle: Our approach is to get the eligibility correct as early in the member journey as possible to create a frictionless experience for our members, providers, and customers.
+We accelerate the identification of other health insurance coverage that members might have and streamline the process of determining the responsible primary payer.
 As a result, leads can be processed faster, more accurately, and more efficiently.
 That means we can process an increased volume of leads and increase our clients’ return on investment.
 Then, our workflow tool prioritizes leads and escalates complex ones, separating cases that must be reviewed manually ensuring resources are effectively utilized.

 Getting it right the first time